About the NCCC Quality Review Initiative

 2. When the course is ready for review, the faculty member requests a course design review.
 The faculty will fill out a pre-review support sheet providing reviewers with course resources, third-party content, prerequisites, assessments and any other additional information that would help the reviewers when reviewing the course.

 3. Two trained peer reviewers, members of NCCC’s faculty, use the rubric to review the course design.
 They communicate with the instructor as needed during this process (approximately three weeks).

 4. Peer reviewers offer suggestions and recommendations for enhancements to the course design.

-6. A course meets NCCC Quality design expectations when the standards are met.
+6. A course meets NCCC Quality design expectations when all of the OSCQR standards are met.

 7. The faculty member receives the recognition that the course was Peer Reviewed – Quality Design Assured with a Quality Assured NCCC Certificate.